FatmaAhmed25/Order-Management-System/README.md

    DATABASE_URL="postgresql://username:password@localhost:5432/database_name"
    Replace username and password with your PostgreSQL username and password, and database_name with the name you have chosen for your database.
 2. **Run database migrations:**
-   -To initialize or update your database schema, run the following command:
+   - To initialize or update your database schema, run the following command:
    ```bash
    npx prisma migrate dev